9620 Woodrow Wilson Drive

 Amenities

 Adorable 4 bedroom, 2 bathroom, home located in a wonderful community, attending Frisco ISD.
 Westridge community is a highly sought after area with exemplary Frisco ISD, this property is close to schools and community facilities.
 Property has upgrades including wood flooring, stainless appliances, updated master bathroom.
 It has a cozy front porch.
 Brick backyard fence.
 HOA has swimming pool and playground.
 The 4th bedroom can be used as a study, bedroom or 2nd living room.
-Application Fee is $45 per adult, will consider short term leases with minimum 6 months.
+Application Fee is $45 per adult, may consider short term leases with minimum 6 months.
 Pet deposit is $300 per pet.
 App Fee can be paid using PayPal, Venmo, Cash App or Zelle.
-Showing starts from 3-12.
+New flooring installed in 3 bedrooms.
+New Roof installed.